jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 shirts on top of each other, toss some t-shirts in the center, and fold the dress shirts around the bulky t-shirts to avoid sharp fold creases.

+**Pack loose.** Even if you folded your dress clothes neatly, squishing them down can still leave wrinkles.
+Pack everything else tight and put your dress clothes in last and loose.

 **Dirty laundry bag.** Preferably one that's water and smell proof.
 Don't rely on plastic grocery bags; get something a little more sturdy.